 Fermentation is considered the first biotechnological advancement that happened to humanity.
 As ancient as it may seem, fermentation is still used in many industries today as it was 10,000 B.C.E as mentioned in the Frontiers for young minds journal.

-These are the 3 most common methods of fermentation that are used both for commercial and home purposes.
+These are the three most common methods of fermentation that are used both for commercial and home purposes.

 - Acetic acid fermentation – Used to make vinegar, kombucha, and tasty condiments